onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 3. Illusion dominance

    * `Inv_illusion(m_F)` is large and grows as the ecosystem becomes more synthetic.
-   * Any apparent truth backbone is either:

-     * very small, or
-     * highly sensitive to which generators and training schedules are used.
+   * Any apparent truth backbone is either very small or highly sensitive to which generators and training schedules are used.

 4. Persistent high tension